Konrad869/Game_database/README.md

 Tech

-JobOffers is developed using following technologies:
+ Game_database is developed using following technologies: